OPTI-SURVEIL/RLManual/README.md

 If you set return.all to FALSE, you will not be able to calculate a confusion table as a summary statistic.
 Calculating matches for each variable.
     Matching variable name using string-distance matching.

-WARNING: You have no exact matches for name.
+Attaching package: ‘Matrix’

+The following object is masked from ‘package:tidyr’:

+    expand

     Matching variable sex using exact matching.
     Matching variable yob using exact matching.
     Matching variable mob using exact matching.
     Matching variable dob using exact matching.
-Calculating matches for each variable took 0.7 minutes.
+Calculating matches for each variable took 0.57 minutes.

 Getting counts for parameter estimation.
     Parallelizing calculation using OpenMP.
-1 threads out of 8 are used.
+1 threads out of 4 are used.
-Getting counts for parameter estimation took 0 minutes.
+Getting counts for parameter estimation took 0.01 minutes.

 Running the EM algorithm.
-Running the EM algorithm took 0.29 seconds.
+Running the EM algorithm took 0.09 seconds.

-Selected match probability threshold is:  0.254680688264359 Getting the indices of estimated matches.
+Selected match probability threshold is:  0.8833726653181944 Getting the indices of estimated matches.
     Parallelizing calculation using OpenMP.
-1 threads out of 8 are used.
+1 threads out of 4 are used.
 Getting the indices of estimated matches took 0 minutes.

 Deduping the estimated matches.